harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 :::

 * **Run as Non-Root:** Enable this option to run all steps as a non-root user.
 If enabled, you must specify a default user ID for all containers in the **Run as User** field.
-* **Run as User:** Specify a user ID, such as `1000`, to use for all containers in the pod.
+* **Run as User:** Specify a user ID, such as `1000`, to use for all containers (steps) in the pod (stage).
 You can also set **Run as User** values for individual steps.
 If you set **Run as User** on a step, it overrides the build infrastructure **Run as User** setting.

 ### Priority Class

-Set the stage pod's [`PriorityClass`](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) in case resources run out on the host node.
+Set the Build stage pod's [`PriorityClass`](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) in case resources run out on the host node.
 You can specify a `PriorityClass` from your build infrastructure or use the predefined classes `system-cluster-critical` or `system-node-critical`, which ensure that the stage is always scheduled first.

 If you leave this field blank, the `PriorityClass` is set to the `globalDefault`, if your infrastructure has one defined, or `0`, which is the lowest priority.